Thursday, August 23, 2007

 Satire, we’ve all heard countless times, is what closes on Saturday night.
 In this instance, satire sat unreleased for two years and then closed on Saturday night in 1971.
 I don’t buy the theory that it was too cynical to market for 1969 audiences: after all, PUTNEY SWOPE, MIDNIGHT COWBOY and EASY RIDER were all released successfully that year.
 Instead I think it was difficult to market due to the lack of box office names save for the then slumping Van Dyke, who was coming off a string of bombs both critically acclaimed (THE COMIC) and downright embarrassing (SOME KIND OF A NUT).

-Top billed Van Dyke seems a bit miscast as Eagle Rock’s pompous religious leader and the driving force behind the thirty day pledge.
+To me, top billed Van Dyke seems a bit miscast as Eagle Rock’s pompous religious leader and the driving force behind the thirty day pledge.
 While it's easy to buy people falling asleep in his church, it isn't so convincing to see them dutifully falling in line behind him to sign the pledge, money notwithstanding.
-It was understandable why wife Scott was irritated with him, but 4,006 citizens being inspired or (especially) bullied by the Reverend?
+It was understandable why wife Scott was irritated with him, but 4,006 citizens being inspired or bullied by the Reverend?
 Bit of a stretch.
 Van Dyke is usually tasked with playing the increasingly insane situation straight and providing contrast to those crazies around him.
 At times, though, he's as manic as he was in WHAT A WAY TO GO!, uncharacteristically killing some laughs.

 Side note: I think Andy Griffith could have been interesting as the pastor.
 The one-time Lonesome Rhodes had already proven that he could be intimidating and captivating at the same time.
 A slightly devious twist on his image likely would have been welcomed by Griffith after 8 years of Sheriff Andy Taylor.
-Ironically, Griffith was returning to features as a small town minister in ANGEL IN MY POCKET (co-starring Van Dyke’s brother Jerry) at the time COLD TURKEY was filming.
+In fact Griffith was returning to features as a small town minister in ANGEL IN MY POCKET (co-starring Van Dyke’s brother Jerry) at the time COLD TURKEY was filming.

 There is an opportunity to see one perennial TV nice guy play nasty, though.
 Bob Newhart gets to play a sleazeball--and to get deranged, even (during the film’s frenetic finale).
 He is more effective reacting to the lunacy of others, but seeing a shady, animated Newhart is very interesting to modern eyes.
 The role of great reactor in this film instead goes to Edward Everett Horton, who in his final film is mute, hilariously deadpan….and audibly flatulent a full 5 years before BLAZING SADDLES.